 The problem with traditional education

 To put it simply: If parents wanted traditional education, their children would still be in public school.
+It may be a dream of every parent to see their children receiving their graduation certificates, and some might even hope to have their graduation certificates framed in diploma frames they have bought just for this purpose.
 It's obvious that you, as a parent have seen that the public school system leaves much to be desired in teaching your children.
-Some excel there, because they learn the mechanisms to survive, but as parents, we all know there is a better way.
+Some excel there because they learn the mechanisms to survive, but as parents, we all know there is a better way.
 Some of us wish that "better way" would have been found for us early on.
 Do we feel that if we, as parents just spend more time with our children, 1 on 1, using the same curriculum as the public school system, that we can just do a better job?
 Or does our gut instinct tell us there is better out there?
 We all know the answer to this.
 I'll tell you, there is a VERY high public school teacher following in home-school - and I've never met ONE that follows a boxed set.
 99% of them understand that the classical model is the better way to go.
 Teachers who become homeschoolers are the indicator species - a sign that the system is BROKEN.
 If this is the case, then why do so many parents run to a boxed curriculum straight out of public school?

 What if I told you: that the better way that you intuitively sense as a parent, exists, comes with a check-list, a schedule and daily work - and it's EASY?